gudbrandsc/ECIES/README.md

 ```
 pip install eciespy
 ```
 I therefor decided to follow some examples that I found online for key generation, encryption and decryption.
-To see the result of this program check this file.
+To see the result of this program check this esies.py.

  ## Flow diagram
  ![alt text](https://github.com/gudbrandsc/ECIES-project/blob/master/1_A3yiRaX7xBPBsovR_NyuVQ.png "Logo Title Text 1")